CUCyber/cucyber.github.io/class/networking-intro/networking-intro.md

 Note:
 Connectionless: Connections do not need to be established for UDP packets to be transmitted.
-Message based: “Fire and forget” motto.
+Message based: "Fire and forget" motto.
 Real-time: Time-sensitive applications often use UDP because dropping packets is preferable to waiting for packets delayed due to retransmission, which may not be an option in a real-time system.
 Order-less: It does not matter in what order the packets of a UDP connection arrive.